ozanpempegul/CatalogWebApi/README.md

 # CatalogWebApi

+Create new database named "graduationproject" in Microsoft SQL Server.
+You need to create 5 tables: Account, Brand, Category, Color, Product.
+(You can find queries in "DATABASE QUERIES" file.)

 In CatalogWebApi/appsetting.json
-Change ConnectionStrings->DefaultConnection->Server:{Your Computer Name}
+Change ConnectionStrings->DefaultConnection->Server:{Your Server Name}

-Then open project in your IDE and enter to your terminal:
+Then open TERMINAL in your IDE and:
 dotnet run --project CatalogWebApi
 dotnet run

-MS SQL needs to be up and running in the background

 Finally you can open swagger in your web browser
 https://localhost:7089/swagger/index.html